Herron–Morton Place Historic District: 19th century

 The area that makes up Herron-Morton Place was originally part of a 160 acre land patent granted to Thomas O’Neal in November 1822.
 In 1835, O'Neal sold the land to Samuel Henderson, the first Indianapolis postmaster and later, first mayor (1847–1849).
 The land was largely undeveloped, except for a 36 acre wooded tract, bounded roughly by what are now 19th, Talbott, and 22nd streets and Central Avenue.
 In the middle of the 19th century, it had become a popular picnic spot known as Henderson's Grove.
 In 1850, Henderson sold the land.
 80 acre west of Delaware Street were purchased by Elizabeth Tinker (the namesake of Tinker Street), and the area east of Delaware Street was purchased by William Otis.

 In 1859, the Indiana State Board of Agriculture purchased the land, which was still largely undeveloped, as a home for the Indiana State Fair.

 At the start of the American Civil War, the area was used as an induction center for the Indiana Volunteer Infantry.
 Later in the war, it served as Camp Morton, a prisoner of war camp for Confederate soldiers that was named after Indiana's governor at the time, Oliver P. Morton.
 After the Civil War, it went back to being the state fairgrounds.
 A new exhibition building designed by Edwin May (later architect of the second, and current Indiana Statehouse) was constructed in 1873.
 The State Fair was held annually on the site until the current fairgrounds site on 38th Street was created in 1890.

 After the relocation of the fairgrounds, the site was purchased by three local businessmen, Willard Hubbard, Edward Claypool, and Elijah Martindale, who divided the property into 280 residential lots named Morton Place.
 It was designed as an upper-class residential neighborhood, boasting amenities such as esplanades, including those still present on North New Jersey Street.

 Indiana Impressionist artists T.C.
 Steele and William Forsyth founded the Hoosier Group art school in Morton Place in 1888.
-In 1895, John Herron's bequest founded the John Herron Art Institute, and funded new construction of a new main building and an art museum in Morton Place.
+In 1895, John Herron's bequest of $200,000 (equivalent to $7,700,000 in 2026) founded the John Herron Art Institute and funded new construction of a new main building and an art museum in Morton Place.
 The Herron Museum later became the Indianapolis Museum of Art.

 As Indianapolis expanded outward at the end of the 1800s, the area directly north of 16th Street was considered one of the city's most elegant residential neighborhoods and was home to many celebrated politicians, lawyers, physicians, business leaders, artists, and architects.